Curriculum & Requirements

 Students who have previously taken a senior undergraduate course on historical and scientific foundations of general psychology may apply to the clinical program for exemption from this requirement.
 Application for exemption includes a letter requesting the exemption, a hard copy of the undergraduate transcript showing the course, and a copy of the course syllabus.
 The course must be similar in breadth and rigor to PSYC 500, and the student must have achieved a mark of at least 80% in the course.

 The Clinical program employs an apprenticeship approach to research training.
-Each student is selected for his/her compatibility of research interests with a faculty member.
-The major theoretical perspectives represented in faculty interests are behavioural, cognitive, social learning, interpersonal and psychophysiological.
-The student will work closely with that particular faculty member throughout his or her graduate program on faculty and/or student research projects.
+Each student is selected for their compatibility of research interests with a faculty member.
+The major theoretical perspectives represented in faculty interests are behavioural, cognitive, social learning, interpersonal and neurocognitive.
+The student will work closely with their research supervisor throughout their graduate program on various research projects.

 The system is designed to expose students to clinical research early in their graduate training and to equip them with the necessary research skills for conducting the Master’s thesis and developing a program of research.
 The M.A. thesis should be completed by the spring of the second year.
 All research conducted at UBC must be approved by the UBC Behavioural Research Ethics Board.